 Risks and challenges

 The Digital Agenda Strategy recognises that addressing this issue remains crucial to support digital transformation in banking and other industries.
-It sets out some important steps to reinforce the investment in human capital.
+It sets out some necessary steps to reinforce investment in human capital.
 By implementing this, the country is expected to boost the quality of teaching, improve the employability of the low-skilled and promote adult and work-based learning.
-The strategy sets an objective to attract more young people to choose IT and related science studies and professions in order to ensure the acquisition of digital skills when learning.
+The strategy sets an objective to attract more young people to choose IT and related science studies and professions to ensure the acquisition of digital skills when learning.

 The evolution of the Latvian IT market led to the birth of such large IT service providers in the country as Tieto, Evolution, Accenture Latvia, and Lattelecom Technology.
 Moreover, international companies like IBM, PwC, Accenture, KPMG, Siemens, ABB have already opened their regional centers in Latvia.

 Risks and challenges

-All in all, the launch of e-programs, ease of doing business, high cyber security and low corruption rates foster IT industry development in the Baltic countries.
+All in all, the launch of e-programs, ease of doing business, high cybersecurity and low corruption rates foster IT industry development in the Baltic countries.
 Nevertheless, the pace of software development market growth and digital technologies adoption in Lithuania, Estonia and Latvia are still moderate.
-The shortage of skilled IT specialists becomes a major bottleneck for this region thus finding and scaling a team quickly is a real challenge.
+The shortage of skilled IT specialists becomes a major bottleneck for this region.
+Thus, finding and scaling a team quickly is a real challenge.
 That is why many companies consider Eastern European IT outsourcing destinations like Ukraine to establish long-term cooperation.
 This country is a win-win option in terms of availability of IT professionals and strong technological expertise.